 As for the financial environment, the environment for corporate finance is accommodative.
 Credit demand in the private sector has been more or less flat.
 The issuing environment for CP and corporate bonds has been favorable as a whole, although issuance spreads on those issued by firms with low credit ratings have expanded slightly.
 Lending attitudes of private banks have continued to be accommodative.
 Under these circumstances, the amount outstanding of lending by private banks has been increasing moderately, and the amount outstanding of CP and corporate bonds issued has been above the previous year's level.
 Funding costs for firms have been more or less unchanged.
 Meanwhile, the year-on-year rate of change in the money stock is around 2 percent.
 As for developments in financial markets, in the money markets, the overnight call rate has been at around 0.5 percent, and interest rates on term instruments have been around the same level as last month.
-In the foreign exchange and capital markets, long-term interest rates and stock prices have risen compared with last month, while the yen's exchange rate against the U.S. dollar has been around the same level as last month.
+In the foreign exchange and capital markets, the yen has appreciated against the U.S. dollar compared with last month, while long-term interest rates and stock prices have fallen compared with last month.